 We are satisfied that the risk from the permitted facility of odour pollution at nearby receptors is not significant.
-We are satisfied that levels of odour at all receptors not owned by the farm are significantly below the 3 OU_E/m^3 benchmark level for acceptability with the highest non-farm owned receptor being 1.5 OU_E/m^3 The highest predicted odour level at a farm owned receptor is 2.63 OU_E/m^3 .
+We are satisfied that levels of odour at all receptors not owned by the farm are significantly below the 3 OU_E/m^3 benchmark level for acceptability with the highest non-farm owned receptor being 1.5 to 2.2 OU_E/m^3 The highest predicted odour level at a farm owned receptor is 3.2 to 4.4 OU_E/m^3 .